Teaching Artist Micro-Grants

 - I have a host site or community partner who will write a letter of support.

 - My project is already planned or underway.
-We will not fund a project that is just in the concept or idea stage.

 - I can use the funds by June 30, 2020.